 Make sure a general first-aid kit is available at your group meeting place and accompanies girls on any activity (including transportation to and from the activity).
 Please be aware that you may need to provide this kit if one is not available at your meeting place.
-You can purchase a Girl Scout first aid kit, you can buy a commercial kit, or you and the girls can assemble a kit yourselves.
+You can purchase a Girl Scout first-aid kit, you can buy a commercial kit, or you and the girls can assemble a kit yourselves.
 The Red Cross offers a list of potential items in its Anatomy of a First Aid Kit (note that the Red Cross's suggested list includes aspirin, which you will not be at liberty to give to girls without direct caregiver permission).
 You can also customize a kit to cover your specific needs, including flares, treatments for frostbite or snake bites and the like.

 In addition to standard materials, all kits should contain Girl Scouts of Western Ohio's emergency phone number (found at the beginning of this book and in this chapter) and troop emergency telephone numbers.
-Girl Scout activity insurance forms, caregiver consent forms, and health histories may also be included.
-Girl and Adult Health History Forms contain personal and private information and must be kept private.
-It is recommended to keep the forms in a closed envelope with the first aid kits.
+Girl Scout activity insurance forms, caregiver consent forms and health histories may also be included.